 Over the last 20 years, Community Supported Agriculture has become a popular way for consumers to buy seasonal food directly from local farms.
 With the same buy-local spirit, Community Supported Art programs are a similar endeavor to support local art and artists.

-CSA Jackson Hole is modeled on the Community Supported Art project created by Springboard for the Arts and mnartists.org in Minnesota.
+CSA Jackson Hole is modeled on the Community Supported Art project created by Springboard for the Arts in Minneapolis, Minnesota.

-Artists for the inaugural season will be selected by a jury of local art luminaries to receive a stipend of $1,000, great connections to local collectors and promotional support.
+Artists for the 2015 season will be selected by a jury of local art luminaries to receive a stipend, connections to local collectors and appreciators, and promotional support.

 Selected artists will create 40 “shares” for the program.
-A typical share will consist of a work of art/object of artistic production – multiples are encouraged, however creative ideas that translate the artist’s practice into this format are also welcome.
+All genres are encouraged to apply and the jury will be looking for a contemporary flavor to the work.
 For example a run of screen-prints, a series of small tea cups, a run of photographs, tickets to a limited-viewing performance or event, letterpress editions of a poem or short story, or even 40 small original paintings.
 Collaborations between artists or work by collectives are also welcome.

-Interested collectors will purchase a share and in return receive three “farm boxes” of locally produced artwork at intervals during the summer of 2014.
-The pick-up evenings will be at local art sites and will feature music, food, and the chance to meet that evenings featured artists.
+Interested collectors will purchase a share and in return receive three “farm boxes” of locally produced artwork at intervals during 2015.
+The pick-up evenings will be at local art establishments or in concurrence with other creative happenings and will feature music, food, and the chance to meet that evenings featured artists.